 Last Updated on November 16, 2023 by Robert C. Hoopes

-However, the methodology used by LinkedIn to compile this ranking is not transparent, which has raised questions about its credibility.
-The ranking is based on five pillars: hiring and demand, ability to advance, network strength, leadership potential, and gender diversity.
+One of the main concerns surrounding this ranking is the mystery behind LinkedIn’s methodology.
+Without a clear explanation, questions about its credibility arise.
+The ranking is based on five pillars, including hiring and demand, ability to advance, network strength, leadership potential, and gender diversity.

 Interestingly, LinkedIn’s ranking closely mirrors the business school rankings from U.S. News & World Report and Bloomberg Businessweek.
 Nonetheless, there are some differences.
 For instance, U.S. News recognizes Chicago Booth as the number one program, while LinkedIn places it ninth.